benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 In addition, QGIS on macOS ships with GRASS version 7.8 (whereas GRASS 8.x is the current version).
 The GRASS modules provided here have been designed to work with GRASS 7.8 as well as more recent versions of GRASS GIS.

-However, operation under macOS has not been tested intensively.
+Operation under macOS has not been tested intensively.
 Please report any problems to this project by creating an Issue (ticket).

 ## Windows OS Notes